 During the holiday shopping season, it’s vital that you increase your social media presence.

-It’s also a great time to run a contest on Facebook or Instagram.
+It’s also a great time to run holiday promotions on Facebook or Instagram for your target audience.
 You can even offer an exclusive gift for your followers to encourage more business through your social channels.

-13. Plan your advertising and budget ahead of time
+13. Plan your ads (and budget) ahead of time

 You’re most likely running PPC ads on Facebook and Google Ads.